Quadratic Wasserstein metrics for von Neumann algebras via transport plans: Transport plans and cyclic representations

 Conversely, given a u.c.p. map $E:A\rightarrow B$ such that $\nu\circ E=\mu$, it defines a transport plan $\omega_{E}$ from $\mu$ to $\nu$ by

 which satisfies $E=E_{\omega_{E}}$.
 Technical details can be found in \cite[Section 3]{DS2}.
-This correspondence is well-known and widely used in various forms and degrees of generality, for example in finite dimensions in quantum information theory, where it is known as the Choi-Jamiolkowski duality (see \cite{Choi, deP, Jam} for the origins and \cite{JLF} for an overview), and has also found application in the theory of noncommutative joinings \cite{BCM}.
+This correspondence is well-known and widely used in various forms and degrees of generality, for example in finite dimensions in quantum information theory, where it is known as the Choi-Jamio{\l}kowski duality (see \cite{Choi, deP, Jam} for the origins and \cite{JLF} for an overview), and has also found application in the theory of noncommutative joinings \cite{BCM}.
 In effect we can now view u.c.p. maps as transport plans, as was done in \cite{dePT}, however, we reserve the term ``transport plan'' for how it is used in Definition \ref{oordPlan}.
+In classical probability theory the correspondence between couplings and Markov operators was studied for couplings of a measure with itself in \cite{B}, and more generally in \cite{MT}, though it seems not to be widely used in classical optimal transport.

 By \cite[Theorem 4.1]{DS2} we can then express $\mathbf{A}\omega\mathbf{B}$ in Definition \ref{balans} as

 which is often a convenient way to check if a transport plan is modular.

 As in \cite[Section 5]{DS2}, this correspondence allows us to compose transport plans $\omega\in T(\mu,\nu)$ and $\psi\in T(\nu,\xi)$ to obtain a transport plan $\omega\circ\psi\in T(\mu,\xi)$ defined via